willpiam/elementary-cellular-automaton/ReadMe.md

     python3 Compare.py ; bash compareResults.sh results/r30_g50_i1_c.pbm results/r30_g50_i1_cpp.pbm

+This becomes clunky and annoying when you are testing different inputs (by altering inputs.txt) and need to modify the command each time you change the inputs.
+It would be better to include this functionality in the Compare.py program.

 ## Other variations

     It might be fun to write another C++ version with a more functional style

 ## Tips

-1. Use sha256sum to compare two generated images and ensure they are exactly the same
+1. Use sha256sum or compareResults.sh to compare two generated images and ensure they are exactly the same

 ## Improvements
 1. Some versions of the program are doing more computations than necessary as they are computing cells which are unaffected by the initial conditions.
 The current python implementation does not have the flaw.
 Because of this all other versions need to be updated to reflect the logic of the python implementation.